-It shall be unlawful for any person, persons, corporation, proprietorship, partnership, or any entity other than a licensed optometrist or licensed ophthalmologist to dispense, fit, or prescribe to the public contact lenses, including FDA-approved medicated contact lenses, or any medical appliance having direct contact with the cornea of the eye.
-An optical dispenser may, however, fill the written contact lens prescription of a licensed optometrist or licensed ophthalmologist, provided that the optical dispenser directs the wearer of the lenses back to the prescribing optometrist or ophthalmologist for verification of the proper fit of the lenses.
+It shall be unlawful for any person, persons, corporation, proprietorship, partnership, or any entity other than a licensed optometrist or licensed opthhalmologist to dispense, fit, or prescribe to the public contact lenses, including FDA-approved medicated contact lenses, or any medical appliance having direct contact with the cornea of the eye.
+An optical dispenser may, however, fill the written contact lens prescription of a licensed optometrist or licensed opthhalmologist for verification of the proper fit of the lenses.
 This section does not authorize a licensed optometrist to prescribe, fit, sell or dispense contact lenses medicated with a drug that is outside of the licensed optometrist's scope of practice.

-→ § 73-19-63.
+→§ 73-19-63.
 Offenses and penalties

-Any person violating the provisions of section 73-19-61 shall be guilty of a misdemeanor and, upon conviction, shall be fined not more than One Thousand Dollars (\$1000.00) and/or imprisoned not less than six (6) months nor more than one (1) year at the discretion of the court.
+Any person violating the provisions of Section 73-19-61 shall be guilty of a misdemeanor and, upon conviction, shall be fined not more than One Thousand Dollars (1000.00) and/or imprisoned not less than six (6) months nor more than one (1) year at the discretion of the court.

-→§ 73-19-65.
+→ § 73-19-65.
 Immunity of persons reporting violations

-Any person, organization or entity acting in good faith and without malice, who makes any report or provides any information to any law enforcement agency regarding any violation of section 73-19-61 or who assists in the investigation or prosecution of any violation of section 73-19-61 shall be immune from civil or criminal liability for such acts.
+Any person, organization or entity acting in good faith and without malice, who makes any report or provides any information to any law enforcement agency regarding any violation of Section 73-19-61 or who assists in the investigation or prosecution of any violation of Section 73-19-61 shall be immune from civil or criminal liability for such acts.